roboscienceorg/book/source/Design/HumanCollab.rst

 failing sensors, software and actuators in addition to unexpected external events.

-Fault tolerance will be an increasingly important aspect to human-robot collaboration.
+:index:`Fault tolerance` will be an increasingly important aspect to human-robot collaboration.
 Systems which constantly assess the state of the robot, the progress of the task and the environment are needed to be successful in the dynamic and varied human environment.
 At first, humans will